wein.plus

 • Spain: Indicación Geográfica Protegida (formerly VdlT = Vino de la Tierra)

 However, the old designations are still permitted as traditional terms in many EU countries.
-For more details, see the individual countries and the comprehensive information under Quality System.
+See in detail in the individual countries and also comprehensively under Quality System.

 Voices of our members